canvas-medical/embed/README.md

 ## Getting Started

-Fork this repo & `git clone git@github.com:canvas-medical/embed.git`
+Fork this repo & clone it

 Start by navigating to `/example-apps/`, installing the selected app dependencies, and running the app.
 Running an example app will give you a better understanding of how the embeds can run in your custom application.